 Current Artistic Director Simon Joynes joined the festival in 2005, and building on the successes of his predecessors, he has worked with a strong staff team, and a succession of committed Board Members to guide the theatre through a period of unprecedented growth.
 In 2007 the Festival became an Equity company under the auspices of CAEA, expanded their Youth Program with foundation support, began off-season music programming, and commenced an on-going process of strategic planning.
 In 2010 an “all Canadian” mandate was embraced for summer programming, and the theatre committed to making the development of new work a strategic priority with the establishment of an annual Playwright’s Festival.
 Since 2010 the Port Stanley Theatre Festival has brought nine premiere productions to its stage.
 2017 marked the opening of the final phase of an ambitious $2 million rebuilding project, five years in the planning and three years in the construction, which included a totally refurbished performance space, new shop, administration, and backstage facilities, along with a gallery, new public space, and a roof top patio overlooking the harbour.

-In 2022, the Port Stanley Festival Theatre is offering 6 summer productions, including three World Premiers by playwrights Norm Foster, Murray Furrow, and Jamie Williams, and the 11th Annual Playwrights’ Festival, along with a comprehensive program of off-season entertainment, and a variety of rental options for local use.
+In 2023, the Port Stanley Festival Theatre is offering 6 summer productions, including one World Premiere by playwright Barb Scheffler, and the 12th Annual Playwrights’ Festival, along with a comprehensive program of off-season entertainment, and a variety of rental options for local use.
 After a difficult couple of years, we would like to thank all those who have contributed to the journey, who have helped us grow from modest beginnings to where we are today.
 Thank you to staff, actors, technicians, and designers.
 Thank you to volunteers, Board Members, community partners, sponsors and granting bodies.
 But, most of all, thank you to our patrons for coming through our doors, for being there year after year, and for giving us a reason to do this thing we love.